 Education is a central socio-economic right that provides the foundation for life-long learning and economic opportunities.
 Children have a right to basic education and are admitted into grade 1 in the year they turn seven.
 Basic education is compulsory in grades 1 - 9, or for children aged 7 - 15.
-Children who have completed basic education also have a right to further education (grades 10 - 12), which the government must take reasonable measures to make available.
+Children who have completed basic education also have a right to further education (grades 10 -12), which the government must take reasonable measures to make available.

 South Africa has high levels of school enrolment and attendance.
-Amongst children of school-going age (7 - 17 years) the vast majority (97%) attended some form of educational facility in 2011.
-Since 2002, the national attendance rate has seen a two percentage point increase.
-Of a total of 11.3 million children aged 7 - 17 years, 330,000 are reported as not attending school in 2011.
+Amongst children of school-going age (7 - 17 years) the vast majority (97%) attended some form of educational facility in 2012.
+Since 2002, the national attendance rate has seen a 2.5 percentage point increase.
+Of a total of 11.2 million children aged 7 - 17 years, 290,000 are reported as not attending school in 2012.

 At a provincial level, the Northern Cape, North West and KwaZulu-Natal have all seen significant increases in attendance rates.
-In the Northern Cape, attendance increased by five percentage points from

-91% in 2002 to 96% in 2011, while attendance in KwaZulu-Natal and North West increased by four percentage points.
-There has been a small but real increase in reported attendance rates for African and Coloured children over the 10-year period since 2002.
-Attendance rates for Coloured children remained slightly below the national average in 2011, at 94%.
+In the Northern Cape, attendance increased by five percentage points from 91% in 2002 to 96% in 2012.
+In KwaZulu-Natal, the attendance increased from 93% in 2002 to 98% in 2012, while in the North West, it increased by three percentage points in the same period.
+There has been a small but real increase in reported attendance rates for African and Coloured children over the 11-year period since 2002.
+Attendance rates for Coloured children remained slightly below the national average in 2012, at 95%.

 Overall attendance rates tend to mask the problem of drop-out among older children.
 Analysis of attendance among discrete age groups shows a significant drop in attendance amongst children older than 14.
 Whereas 99% of children in each age year from seven to 13 are reported to be attending an educational institution, the attendance rate drops to 98% and 97% for 14- and 15-year-olds respectively.
-Schooling is compulsory only until the age of 15 or the end of grade 9, and the attendance rate decreases more steeply from age 16 onwards, with 93% of 16-year-olds, 88% of 17-year-olds, and 81% of 18-year-olds reported to be attending school (based on those who have not successfully completed grade 12).4 Although there are differences in school attendance rates between boys and girls in the upper teens, with boys more likely to be attending school, the difference is not significant if one excludes those who have successfully completed matric, because girls are more likely to have completed matric by the age of 18.
+Schooling is compulsory only until the age of 15 or the end of grade 9, and the attendance rate decreases more steeply from age 16 onwards, with 94% of 16-year-olds, 89% of 17-year-olds, and 81% of 18-year-olds reported to be attending school (based on those who have not successfully completed grade 12).4

+Although there are differences in school attendance rates between boys and girls in the upper teens, with boys more likely to be attending school, the difference is not significant if one excludes those who have successfully completed grade 12.